Congratulations RYLA Class of 2018!

-In early 2015 A. Philip Randolph Institute, in partnership with city agencies such as Department of the Environment, SF PUC, and Neighborhood Empowerment Network, launched a youth leadership pilot programs that became known as Resilient Youth Leadership Academy (RYLA).
-The RYLA program engaged 10 Bayview youth leaders in an intensive 8 week capacity-building opportunity emphasizing professional skill-building and increased awareness of the role young people play in civic leadership.
+In early 2015 the A. Philip Randolph Institute, in partnership with city agencies like the Department of the Environment, San Francisco Public Utilities Commission and the Neighborhood Empowerment Network, launched a youth leadership pilot program that became known as the Resilient Youth Leadership Academy (RYLA).
+The RYLA program engaged 10 Bayview youth leaders in an intensive 8 week capacity-building opportunity, emphasizing professional skill-building and increased awareness of the role young people play in civic leadership.

 The RYLA program is quickly becoming a NEN favorite.
 There have been many positive outcomes to the program, the most inspiring being that teenagers are becoming excited about getting engaged with their city.

 Here are a few more of the outcomes from our past RYLA cohorts:

 1. All RYLA youth voluntarily participated in evaluation processes to measure the impact and effectiveness of the program on youth participants.